xhajnal/DiPS/README.md

 However, the tool is directly applicable to any search problem, where multiple functions over unknown real variables are constrained by real-valued intervals.

-A cheme showing tool components and communication among them:
+A scheme showing tool components and communication among them:
 ![Architecure of DiPS.
 Main GUI components in green, main functionality components in blue, and leveraged tools and libraries in red.](architecture.jpg)

 For more information, please read [How to use section](#HOW-TO-USE).
 Feel free to leave response either via issues or an email.
 *****
 ## HOW TO INSTALL

 The tool was developed and optimised for Win10 and Ubuntu.
-The tool may not function properly on different operational systems.
+The tool may not function properly on different operating systems.

 ### 1. INSTALL DEPENDENCIES: